From My View to Yours: Learning Egocentric Cues from Exocentric Video using Privileged Egocentric Supervision: Conclusion

 \section{Conclusion}

-\spaceaftersection We presented \modelname, a VLM trained to understand egocentric properties from exocentric video observations through time-synchronized cross-view knowledge transfer.
-To the best of our knowledge, \modelname is the first VLM to perform knowledge transfer from the egocentric to exocentric viewpoint.
-Our approach combines \langdistexpansion~which transfers egocentric knowledge via language-sequence supervision, and Ego-Adaptive Visual Tokens that we find enhance spatial attention to ego-relevant regions.
-To evaluate \modelname's understanding of egocentric properties from exocentric videos, we introduced \benchname, a benchmark of 3.9K questions that are curated exclusively from the egocentric viewpoint.
-Through comprehensive evaluation, we demonstrate state-of-the-art performance of \modelname on the ADL-X benchmark, and show strong improvements over baselines on \benchname.
-A limitation of our work is the requirement of time-synchronized ego-exo video pairs during training, which are expensive to collect.
-Future work will explore leveraging unpaired or pseudo-paired data to address this limitation.
+We addressed the challenge of understanding egocentric properties from exocentric video observations, which remains difficult for existing VLMs despite their strong performance on general video understanding tasks.
+We presented \modelname, a VLM trained to infer egocentric properties from exocentric videos through time-synchronized cross-view knowledge transfer.
+To the best of our knowledge, \modelname is the first VLM to transfer knowledge from the egocentric to the exocentric viewpoint.
+Our approach combines \langdistexpansion, which transfers egocentric reasoning through language-sequence supervision, with Ego-Adaptive Visual Tokens that enhance attention to ego-relevant spatial regions.
+To evaluate this capability, we introduced \benchname, a benchmark of 3.9K questions curated from the egocentric viewpoint while evaluated using exocentric videos.
+Through comprehensive evaluation, we demonstrate state-of-the-art performance on the ADL-X benchmark suite and strong improvements over baselines on \benchname, showing that egocentric supervision can effectively enable exocentric models to recover egocentric interaction cues.
+We further show that \modelname remains effective even when trained with non-time-synchronized ego-exo data, demonstrating that strict temporal alignment is not required for effective cross-view transfer.